 Exams (25% of final grade): There will be 2 multiple-choice type examinations.
 Each exam will cover material from the lectures and reading assignments for the period immediately preceding the exam.
 NO makeup exams will be given.
-Exams are administered through the Social Sciences Instructional Lab(SSIL) and distance learning.
+Exams are administered through the Social Sciences Instructional Lab (SSIL) and distance learning.
 Please login in to https://distanceeducation.uoregon.edu/ and follow all instructions to set up your exams.
 Additional directions and instructions are posted on Blackboard.
-Briefly, on-campus students can arrange to take exams at SSIL for free, students in Portland can take exams at the White Stag building for free, off-campus students outside the Eugene-Portland are can arrange to take exam at remote testing sites or with an approved remote proctor (also an option for students abroad).
+Briefly, on-campus students can arrange to take exams at SSIL for free, students in Portland can take exams at the White Stag building for free, off-campus students outside the Eugene-Portland will need to arrange to take their exams at remote testing sites or with an approved remote proctor (also an option for students abroad).
+Each exam period spans 2 weeks; weeks 4 and 5 for the midterm and weeks 7 and 8 for the final.
+Please be sure to give yourself enough time to both complete all materials covered in each of the exam as well as study for the exam.
+You may schedule your exam anytime during this period, but no later than the due date.
+Please be sure to schedule your exams early in the term as testing is available on a first come first serve basis.
+Please note: EXAMS MAY NOT BE COMPLETED ON BLACKBORD!

 Online Labs (6% of final grade): Part of the requirement for the course is completion of online labs activities.
 Labs are experiments, demonstrations or explorations of experimental methods in psychology designed to help you elaborate on some of the class material and learn critical thinking and analytical skills.
 Labs may be online ZAPS labs or non-ZAPS explorations.
 The non-ZAPs labs may require offline work.
 All lab instructions, assignments and due dates will be posted on Blackboard.
-To receive credit, all lab activities for the week should be completed by midnight on Friday of the week in which they are assigned.
+To receive credit, all lab activities for the week should be completed by midnight on Sunday of the week in which they are assigned.

-Weekly concept checks (25% of final grade): Each week you will be responsible for taking a quiz on Blackboard.
+Weekly concept checks (25% of final grade): Each week you will be responsible for taking a quiz on Blackboard or completing a quiz activity online (InQUIZitive).
 These concept checks are based on the weekly lessons, readings and activities (be sure to complete labs before taking the quiz!).
-You will have one attempt of 2 hours to complete each once it is started.
-All concept checks are due by midnight on Friday of the week.
+For blackboard concept checks, you will have one attempt of 2 hours to complete each once it is started.
+For the InQUIZitive online quizzes, you can take as much time as you like, but will have a target score to complete.
+Instructions for each will be posted in the weekly module on Blackboard.
+All concept checks are available after Monday of each week and due by midnight on Sunday of that week.
 Concept check grade is based on the cumulative score for all quizzes.